apache/pekko-persistence-cassandra/docs/src/main/paradox/events-by-tag.md

 @@@

-The @apidoc[akka.persistence.cassandra.cleanup.Cleanup] tool can also be used for deleting from the `tag_views` table.
+The @apidoc[org.apache.pekko.persistence.cassandra.cleanup.Cleanup] tool can also be used for deleting from the `tag_views` table.
 See @ref[Database Cleanup](./cleanup.md) for more details.

 ## How it works